thmorningsun/thmorningsun/README.md

 > Role: turning chaos into commits
 > Perk: AI mom — raising models that still think bedtime is optional
 > Motto: move fast, document the crime scene
+> Presence: I only exist on the internet

 ---